 - AV materials – DVDs, CDs, Audiobooks, etc.

-- Rare items or items in special collections (unlikely to be fulfilled)
+- Rare items or items in special collections

 - Specific editions of titles may not be available

-- Overdue fees are $1 per day
+- Overdue fees are $1 per day, with no limit.

-Loss of ILL privilege
+Loss of ILL privileges

 - The loss or destruction of an ILL item may result in permanent suspension of ILL borrowing privileges.